Prison education: South America

 Education opportunities in prison are considered to be generally poorer in South America in comparison to Europe and North America.
 Resources for education are comparatively lacking due to rising incarceration rates and prison overcrowding, partly a by-product of the war on drugs.
-Prison education programs began in Argentina in the 1950s.
-Although details about programs and their effectiveness is limited, the lack of available data is attributed to corruption within the prison system, alongside poor living conditions and high levels of violence.
-A law was enacted in 1996 ensuring all prisoners with less than the compulsory nine years of basic schooling be able to participate in educational programs.
-Due to administrative constraints, on average only about 25% of eligible prisoners participated in these programs as of 2010.
+Prison education programmes began in Argentina in the 1950s.
+Although details about programmes and their effectiveness is limited, the lack of available data is attributed to corruption within the prison system, alongside poor living conditions and high levels of violence.
+A law was enacted in 1996 ensuring all prisoners with less than the compulsory nine years of basic schooling be able to participate in educational programmes.
+Due to administrative constraints, on average only about 25% of eligible prisoners participated in these programmes as of 2010.

 As of 2009, Brazil was considered to have one of the most progressive policies on prison education in South America.
 In 1984, the National Congress of Brazil passed a prison reform law, recognising inmates' right to education and other services, though the law has not been effectively implemented.
 As of 1998, some prisons were not offering education at all, while others only had "a fraction" of inmates studying; about 23% of inmates at São Paulo State Penitentiary were enrolled in some form of education; access to education was "more easily available" in female prisons.
-A 2002 report by the Federal Court of Accounts estimated that over 90% of the federal budget for prisons was spent on construction of new jails, and the funding for programs including education "was not used [for] consistent policies but rather punctual and dispersed initiatives proposed by the states".
+A 2002 report by the Federal Court of Accounts estimated that over 90% of the federal budget for prisons was spent on construction of new jails, and the funding for programmes including education "was not used [for] consistent policies but rather punctual and dispersed initiatives proposed by the states".
 As of 2004, it is estimated that less than 20% of Brazil's 400,000 inmates had access to education.